litterbox-sf-wdi-18/week_10_hw/README.md

 # Week 10
 ## API's and Angular

-The objective of this assignment is to finish the design of an API that uses basic http sign up and createes a unique token that can be used to confirm the users interactions with the API.
+The objective of this assignment is to finish the design of an API that uses basic http sign up and creates a unique token that can be used to confirm a user's interactions with the API.

 ## App

-You'll need everything from the point of sale application you developed during the week.
+You'll need to reference the point of sale application you developed during the week.
 You should finish this if you haven't already.
-If you need pointers.
-See the `setup_help.md` file included in this repository.
-Once you have a simple receipts API you that a user can sign up and login to using an email and passowrd you should build an angular application for the `/account` page.
-The account page should be an angular application that satisfies the following user stories:
+If you need help, see the `setup_help.md` file included in this repository.
+Once you have a simple receipts API you, where a user can sign up and login with an email and password, then focus on the angular application for the `/account` page.
+This page should contain an angular application that satisfies the following user stories:

 * User can see a dashboard of their profile information.
 User can edit profile details without page reload via modal -- "medium/difficult".
 * User can view reset their api token without page reload -- "simple"